|

 to Go shit in your hat.

-Secondly, Jones warned about UFOs being used to cloak other highly classified projects.
+Secondly, Jones warned about UFOs being used to cloak other highly classified projects."My mention of mind-control

 technology at the February 4 meeting was quite deliberate.
 There are reasons to believe